danfuzz/lactoserv/doc/configuration.md

 ### `RateLimiter`

-A service which provides rate limiting of any/all of network connections, server requests, or sent data.
+A service which provides rate limiting of any/all of network connections, HTTP(ish) requests, or sent data.
 Rate limiting is modeled as a hybrid-model "leaky token bucket."
 The configuration consists of three sections, each optional, for `connections` (token unit, a connection), `requests` (token unit, a request), and `data` (token unit, a byte).
 Each of these is configured as an